Next-ITS/nextits.github.io/docs/parameters.md

 or opt for a simple parameters file.
 Utilizing a parameters file is especially advantageous when dealing with numerous settings, as it offers a cleaner command line interface.
 In addition to this, individual processes within the pipeline can be fine-tuned using a dedicated config file.

+NextITS boasts a vast array of configurable parameters.
+For ease of navigation and understanding, these parameters have been grouped into several categories, detailed in the sections that follow.

 ## Step-1

 ### Required parameters